Experience God in the Moment!

 Many of us have experienced times when God has been so real.
 These are brief moments when we are impressed through revelation, meditation, prayer, or some other means when the Spirit of God overwhelms our spirit.
 During these times God has helped us to regain confidence and renew our faith in Him.
 We need moments with God — times to reflect on what He has done for us in the past and to be assured of a successful future in Him.

 In Genesis 32, Jacob experienced “a moment” with God that forever changed his life.
-But — before his life-changing experience, he had lived many years as a deceiver and con.
-It’s hard to understand how, even as an infant at birth, Jacob seemed to have wanted to position himself for mastery over his twin brother Esau (Gen. 25:22) :
+But…before his life-changing experience, he had lived many years as a deceiver and con.
+It’s hard to understand how, even as an infant at birth, Jacob seemed to want to position himself for mastery (Gen. 25:22) over his twin brother Esau:

 Gen. 25:24 And when her days to be delivered were fulfilled, behold, [there were] twins in her womb.
 25 And the first came out red, all over like an hairy garment; and they called his name Esau.
 26 And after that came his brother out, and his hand took hold on Esau’s heel; and his name was called Jacob: and Isaac [was] threescore years old when she bare them.